Gift Industry Statistics [All You Need To Know]

 A large part of the gifting industry is corporate gifting.
 This market is huge, and a large part of the overall gifting industry.

-• 41% of all gifts bought in the US is bought through corporations as part of a corporate gifting scheme.
+• 41% of all gifts bought in the US are bought through corporations as part of a corporate gifting scheme.

-• 59% of all gifts bought in the US is by private consumers for birthdays, anniversaries, and holidays.
+• 59% of all gifts bought in the US are by private consumers for birthdays, anniversaries, and holidays.

 • The US corporate gifting industry is worth $242 billion.